-By the nature of their composition the walls of “Pebble” pots are very absorbent – more so than traditional terracotta pots therefore happy roots will slowly drink, or excess moisture will evaporate from the outside of the pot.
+By the nature of their composition the walls of “Pebble” pots are porous – more so than traditional terracotta pots therefore roots will slowly drink, or excess moisture will evaporate from the outside of the pot.

 Patience is key, nothing happens fast, we generally recommend plant care and watering is generally similar to usual pot/container gardening.